"I just don't get it"

 Jewelry software as your digital employee

-Imagine that your clients are not calling your shop anymore enquiring about their job progress, as the software can send real-time notifications about it.
+Imagine that your clients are not calling your shop anymore enquiring about their job progress, as your jewelry software can send real-time notifications about it.

 Imagine that creating an invoice, a statement is just a matter of clicking a button and optionally can be automatically transferred to an external accounting software without human intervention.